 The approach described above can also be used for the indicators related to anthropogenic stress.
 Resilience indicators related to anthropogenic stress (e.g., nutrient pollution, sedimentation, physical human impacts, fishing pressure) are separated from the other key ecological indicators because they can be directly addressed through management actions.

 The values for all sites for each anthropogenic stressor are divided by the maximum value and then the values are averaged and again divided by the maximum value to produce a final stress score.
 For anthropogenic stress indicators, high scores mean high stress.
 For both resilience and anthropogenic stress, a high, medium and low range of scores can be developed.
-Resilience assessments, conducted in Micronesia and the Caribbean, used the following data ranges for final resilience scores: 0.8-1.0 for high, 0.6-0.79 for medium and
+Resilience assessments, conducted in Micronesia and the Caribbean, used the following data ranges for final resilience scores: 0.8-1.0 for high, 0.6-0.79 for medium and <0.6 for low.

 Managers may also want to conduct additional analysis to determine whether differences in resilience scores are consistently driven by certain resilience indicators or suite of indicators.
 A Principle Components Analysis (PCA) is a statistical analysis that can be used to determine commonalities and differences among the scores for resilience indicators.
 It can also be used to determine which resilience indicators are the strongest drivers of differences in the resilience score.
 A PCA analysis can be useful because the resilience indicators that most greatly influence rankings should be a part of any ongoing monitoring, if they are not already.

 Assessing relative resilience is an area of active research; examples of resilience assessments are provided in the resource section below to guide the selection and implementation of resilience assessment methods.
 Additionally, a new tutorial (pdf) has been developed to help organize and analyze data on resilience indicators.